DanialArab/My_Synopsis_on_Designing_ML_Systems/README.md

 Given an input array (or n-dimensional array), divide it into different, independent work chunks, and do the operation on each chunk individually.

-Loop tiling46
+- Loop tiling
 Change the data accessing order in a loop to leverage hardware’s memory layout and cache.
 This kind of optimization is hardware dependent.
 A good access pattern on CPUs is not a good access pattern on GPUs.

-Operator fusion
+- Operator fusion
 Fuse multiple operators into one to avoid redundant memory access.
 For example, two operations on the same array require two loops over that array.
 In a fused case, it’s just one loop.
-Figure 7-13 shows an example of operator fusion.